mashaaer17/customer-churn-prediction-/README.md

 ### SHAP Summary Plot

 ![SHAP Summary Plot](outputs/shap_summary_plot.png)

 Gain-based importance and SHAP disagreed on the #1 ranked feature due to redundancy between `Customer Service Calls` (raw count) and its binned derivative `Call Bin_4+ Calls`.
 SHAP's more robust, per-prediction attribution confirms the raw call count is the true dominant signal, and its direction/magnitude view aligns with the business rules already identified in Steps 3–5 (long contracts lower risk, high service calls and international overage raise it).

 ### Threshold Sensitivity Analysis

-The model's 43 false negatives clustered tightly between predicted probabilities of 0.41–0.50 — near-misses rather than confidently wrong predictions.
+The model's 42 false negatives at the default threshold had a median predicted probability of 0.30, but roughly a quarter fell between 0.41–0.49 — close enough to the 0.50 cutoff that a modest threshold reduction could plausibly recover them.
 This motivated testing a lowered decision threshold.

 | Threshold | Precision | Recall | F1-Score |
 |-----------|-----------|--------|----------|